ITSM for high-velocity teams

-A change authority is a person who makes the decision on whether or not to authorize a change.
-Sometimes this is a single person, such as a manager or executive.
-Sometimes it’s a group of people on a change advisory board.
-Sometimes it’s a peer reviewer.
-According to ITIL 4, “In high-velocity organizations, it is common practice to decentralize change approval, making the peer review a top predictor of high performance.”
+A change authority is a person who decides whether or not to authorize a change.
+Sometimes, this is a single person—usually a senior manager or executive.
+Sometimes, it’s a group on a change advisory board.
+Sometimes, it’s a peer reviewer.

-For example, if a change impacts the connection between the finance team’s payment tracking software and the sales team’s CRM, stakeholders from the finance and sales teams may need to be involved in CAB meetings and the ultimate decisions made about a change.
+Business stakeholders are often involved in change management and may be looped into the authorization process.
+This is increasingly common, given the critical importance of software services to most enterprises.
+For example, suppose a change impacts the connection between the finance team’s payment tracking software and the sales team’s CRM.
+In that case, senior leaders from the finance and sales teams may need to be involved in CAB meetings and the decision-making process.

 Service desk agents

 Service desk agents play a vital role in change management, offering a unique front-line perspective on incidents and common service issues that may arise due to changes.
 Their close interaction with end-users equips them to identify potential challenges and gather valuable feedback, making them essential in ensuring smooth transitions during change implementation.
 Their insights help craft effective communication strategies and swift problem resolution, ultimately contributing to the overall success of change initiatives.

 Jira Service Management, a comprehensive service desk solution, further enhances the capabilities of service desk agents in change management.
 By leveraging its robust features, such as advanced ticketing systems and streamlined communication channels, service desk agents can efficiently track and manage change requests, ensuring a smooth integration of changes while maintaining a high level of customer satisfaction.

 Operations managers, responsible for the continuous functioning of systems on a daily basis, play a pivotal role in assessing and managing risk and dependencies.
 Their expertise in maintaining system stability and performance allows them to provide project managers with critical insights into the potential impact of changes, ensuring a balanced approach to change management that prioritizes innovation and operational reliability.